Article

 The obstacle is that the ACA is a 900-page-long document that frequently undergoes updates and revisions.
 Even large HR departments may struggle to understand and address all its policies.

 Our article explores all the essential ACA rules for employers, including coverage, reporting, and tax filing.
-We also look at the best ways to stay compliant using an HR and payroll solution like Deel.
+We also look at the best ways to stay compliant using a payroll and HR solution like Deel.

 What does ACA stand for, and what does it mean?